General

 - Complete a Referee training class conducted by a Certified Referee or by a Registered Referee Trainer.
 In-person training or a Zoom session will meet this requirement.

-- The Officiating documentation found on the PC website does provide an avenue for Self-Training, however attendance at a formal training session is strongly encouraged!
+- The Officiating documentation found on the PCO website does provide an avenue for Self-Training, however attendance at a formal training session is strongly encouraged!

 - Complete online tests: